G-Protein-Coupled Receptors in Drug Discovery

-Crystal structure of the MOR shows the binding interactions with a ligand, beta-funaltrexamine (β-FNA).
+The crystal structure of the MOR shows the binding interactions with a ligand, beta-funaltrexamine (β-FNA).
 It binds through at least 9 of its residues, with a total of 14 residues within 4 Å of the ligand.
 The nature of bonding consists of charge-charge interactions, hydrogen bonding, hydrophobic interactions, and a covalent bond also being formed between the K233 residue and a carbon atom on β-FNA.
-Also, 2 water molecules form a binding network with the H297 residue to interact with phenol group on β-FNA1.
+Also, 2 water molecules form a binding network with the H297 residue to interact with the phenol group on β-FNA1.

 Potential Drug Target